Managing the Holidays with a Long-Term Illness

 Watch Your Wallet

-As anyone facing prolonged treatment knows, health care can get extremely expensive.
-Add in the impact of reduced work hours, parking for medical appointments, paying a sitter, and it’s easy to see: this is hardly the best time to throw a fancy party or rack up a holiday shopping tab.
+As anyone facing prolonged treatment knows, healthcare can get extremely expensive.
+Add in the impact of reduced work hours, paying a sitter, etc. and finances can become challenging.

 “Speak to a social worker where you receive your care,” Hill Schnipper advises.
-At any time of year, financial resources are available for those whose treatment has created a challenging financial situation.
+At any time of year, financial resources are available to help.

 The Cancer Center at BIDMC has a variety of support services available for patients and their loved ones.